ayushsaurabh/B-SIM/README.md

-On a linux or macOS machine, the "B-SIM.jl" script can be run directly from the terminal after entering the B-SIM directory and executing the following command:
+On a linux or macOS machine, the "main.jl" script can be run directly from the terminal after entering the B-SIM directory and executing the following command:

 ```julia main.jl```